omicscodeathon/rhinotypeR/README.md

-# Rhinotyper: A package for rhinovirus ghenotyping
+# rhinotypeR: A package for rhinovirus genotyping

 ## Table of Contents
 1. [Background](#Background)